 “In our history lessons, we aim to inspire and ignite pupils’ curiosity of the history of the world, by equipping them to be critical thinkers who understand how societies and people’s lives have changed over time and the lasting impact these have had on the world today.”

-Mrs Parish (History Lead)
+Mrs Ingrams (History Lead)